gurkult/gurkbot/CONTRIBUTING.md

 Now that you have everything setup, it is finally time to make changes to the bot!
 Contributions that do not adhere to this guide may be rejected.

-Notably, version control of our projects is done using Git and Github.
+Notably, version control of our projects is done using Git and GitHub.
 It can be intimidating at first, so feel free to ask for any help in the server.

 Click [here](https://rogerdudler.github.io/git-guide/) to see the basic Git workflow when contributing to one of our projects